vinkla/wordplate/README.md

 ### Public Directory

-After installing WordPlate, you should configure your web server's document / web root to be the `public` directory.
-The `index.php` in this directory serves as the front controller for all HTTP requests entering your application.
+After installing WordPlate, you'll need to configure your web server's document or web root to be the `public` directory.
+This is where the main entry point for your application, `index.php`, is located.

-### Salt Keys

-The next thing you should do after installing WordPlate is adding salt keys to your environment file.

-Typically, these strings should be 64 characters long.
-The keys can be set in the `.env` environment file.
-If you have not copied the `.env.example` file to a new file named `.env`, you should do that now. **If the salt keys isn't set, your user sessions and other encrypted data will not be secure.**

-If you're lazy like us, [visit our salt key generator](https://vinkla.github.io/salts/) and copy the randomly generated keys to your `.env` file.
+By setting the `public` directory as your web server's document root, you ensure that all HTTP requests are routed through the front controller, which handles the requests and returns the appropriate responses.

+This configuration helps to improve the security and performance of your application by preventing direct access to files outside of the `public` directory.

 ### Environment Configuration

-It is often helpful to have different configuration values based on the environment where the application is running.
-For example, you may wish to use a different database locally than you do on your production server.
+WordPlate makes it easy to manage different configuration values based on the environment where your application is running.
+For example, you may need to use a different database locally than you do on your production server.

 To make this a cinch, WordPlate utilizes the [`vlucas/phpdotenv`](https://github.com/vlucas/phpdotenv) PHP package.
 In a fresh WordPlate installation, the root directory of your application will contain a `.env.example` file.
 If you install WordPlate via Composer, this file will automatically be renamed to `.env`.
 Otherwise, you should rename the file manually.

+To accomplish this, WordPlate uses the [`vlucas/phpdotenv`](https://github.com/vlucas/phpdotenv) PHP package.
+When you install WordPlate, a `.env.example` file is included in the root directory of your application.
+If you installed WordPlate via Composer, this file will automatically be renamed to `.env`.
+Otherwise, you should rename the file manually.

-Your `.env` file should not be committed to your application's source control, since each developer / server using your application could require a different environment configuration.
-Furthermore, this would be a security risk in the event an intruder gains access to your source control repository, since any sensitive credentials would get exposed.
+It's important to note that your `.env` file should not be committed to your application's source control.
+This is because each developer or server using your application may require a different environment configuration.
+Additionally, committing your `.env` file to source control would be a security risk in the event that an intruder gains access to your repository, as any sensitive credentials would be exposed.

-Read more about environment variables in Laravel's documentation:
+To learn more about managing environment variables in WordPlate, you can refer to Laravel's documentation on the topic:

 - [Environment Variable Types](https://laravel.com/docs/10.x/configuration#environment-variable-types)
 - [Retrieving Environment Configuration](https://laravel.com/docs/10.x/configuration#retrieving-environment-configuration)

+### Salt Keys

+It's important to add salt keys to your environment file.
+These keys are used to encrypt sensitive data, such as user sessions, and help to ensure the security of your application.

+If you don't set the salt keys, your user sessions and other encrypted data may be vulnerable to attacks.
+To make it easier to generate secure salt keys, we've created a [salt key generator](https://vinkla.github.io/salts/) that you can use.
+If you haven't already done so, copy the `.env.example` file to a new file named `.env`.
+Then visit the generator and copy the randomly generated keys to your `.env` file.

 ## Plugins

 ### WordPress Packagist

-We've integrated [WordPress Packagist](https://wpackagist.org) which makes it possible to install plugins with Composer.
-WordPress Packagist mirrors the WordPress plugin and theme directories as a Composer repository.

-Install the desired plugins using `wpackagist-plugin` as the vendor name.
-Packages are installed in the `public/plugins` directory.
+WordPlate includes integration with [WordPress Packagist](https://wpackagist.org), a Composer repository that mirrors the WordPress plugin and theme directories.
+With this integration, you can install and manage plugins using Composer.

+To install a plugin, use `wpackagist-plugin` as the vendor name and the plugin slug as the package name.
+For example, to install the `clean-image-filenames` plugin, you would use the following command:

 ```bash
 composer require wpackagist-plugin/clean-image-filenames
 ```

+The installed packages will be located in the `public/plugins` directory.

-This is an example of how your `composer.json` file might look like:
+Here's an example of what your `composer.json` file might look like:

 ```json
 "require": {